 Instead of worrying about capacity sourcing, leave that to us.
 Our proprietary matching algorithm can help shippers and 3PLs find carriers that best match their freight needs.
 Using more than 700 data points, we identify potential carriers and recommend them to you from the Shipwell Load Board.

-Shipwell’s Managed Services team offers 24/7 customer support and has developed a trusted network of over 2 million carriers.
+Shipwell’s Managed Services team offers 24/7 customer support and has developed a trusted network of over 800,000 drivers.
 Either do all the logistics in our app yourself or hand off the work to us and we will ensure your shipments get loaded and on the road.

 Handling the time crunch